nuitrcs/rworkshops/README.md

 If, for some reason you can't install R and RStudio, consider using [RStudio Cloud](http://www.it.northwestern.edu/research/user-services/quest/index.html).

+See [Software Installation](https://sites.northwestern.edu/summerworkshops/resources/software-installation/) for more details.

 # R Resources

 ## Reference Materials

 [RStudio Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/) are short pdfs that summarize key R functions on specific topics.
 Many people print them out for reference while working in R.  The `ggplot` cheat sheet, in particular, in indispensable.

+[R Reference Card](https://cran.r-project.org/doc/contrib/Baggott-refcard-v2.pdf): lists many commonly used functions

+## Using RStudio

+[DataCamp: Working withe the RStudio IDE](https://www.datacamp.com/courses/working-with-the-rstudio-ide-part-1): the first part of this online course is free and will help you get oriented in the RStudio application.

 ## Interactive Tutorials/Courses